petabridge/akka-bootcamp/src/Unit-1/FSharp/lesson2/README.md

 | Null
 | Validation

-// Discrimination union for signalling that user input was valid or invalid. type InputResult =
+// Discrimination union for signaling that user input was valid or invalid. type InputResult =
 | InputSuccess of string
 | InputError of reason: string * errorType: ErrorType